-Under the leadership of anesthesiologist Mark Neuman, MD, Penn Medicine is participating in intubateCOVID, a global registry designed to protect health care providers who intubate patients with COVID-19, a global registry designed to protect health care providers who intubate patients with COVID-19 and quantify their personal risk of disease development.
+Under the leadership of anesthesiologist Mark Neuman, MD, Penn Medicine is participating in intubateCOVID, a global registry designed to protect health care providers who intubate patients with COVID-19 and quantify their personal risk of disease development.

-IntubateCOVID was first established in the United Kingdom to track exposures and outcomes among providers who perform intubations in confirmed or suspected COVID-19.
-The registry is entirely voluntary.
+Started in early 2020 by a clinical team in the United Kingdom, the intubateCOVID registry was created to track exposures and outcomes among providers who perform intubations in confirmed or suspected COVID-19 disease.